 Saturday and Sunday Feb.
 8 and 9 the third annual Clearwater Beach Uncorked will attract thousands of foodies, wine connoisseurs and style aficionados from around the region to the Hyatt Regency Clearwater Beach Resort and Spa for a food and wine adventure.
-This year, 25 students from USFSM’s College of Hospitality & Technology Leadership (CHTL) lent their energy and creativity to this celebrated event.
+This year, 25 students from USFSM’s College of Hospitality & Tourism Leadership (CHTL) lent their energy and creativity to this celebrated event.
 During the fall 2013 semester, Event Management students competed to develop unique marketing and operational initiatives and those winning ideas will be uncorked in February.
 The students’ ideas are currently being executed by the spring semester’s class.

 Tammy Gail, the event producer of Clearwater Beach Uncorked said, “Although Clearwater Beach Uncorked is an already successful food and wine event, we’re always seeking ways to enhance our guest experience.
 What better way than to use fresh young minds to brainstorm new ideas?”
-The partnership came into focus with the assistance of Cihan Cobanoglu, dean of the College of Hospitality & Technology Leadership at USFSM and Chef Joe Askren, director of the new USFSM Culinary Innovation Lab in Lakewood Ranch.
+The partnership came into focus with the assistance of Cihan Cobanoglu, dean of the College of Hospitality & Tourism Leadership at USFSM and Chef Joe Askren, director of the new USFSM Culinary Innovation Lab in Lakewood Ranch.

 Objectives included investigating the potential for social media support; growing the overall brand awareness; analyzing sponsorship needs; studying how to attract world-class chefs to the event; reviewing technology enhancements; discovering best practices on working with vendors and consumer packaged goods brands, and improving the overall operation on the day of the event.